Saturday, March 16, 2019

 The car, en route to Rockland from Camden, hit the curve (on a downhill grade at a right angle) at such speed that the body left its two trucks.
 It then rolled over onto the ground., killing the motorman and a woman passenger, and injuring nine others.

-Claims resulting from the mishap were rather high for those days, one woman receiving $5,000.
+Claims resulting from the mishap were rather high for those days, with one woman receiving $5,000.
 The car was never used again.

 The Knox County Electric Company